Cwarcup/personal-blog/data/blog/Data-Structures/graphs/graphs.md

 There is no parent node, starting place.

-## Types of Graphs
+# Types of Graphs

+## Undirected Graph

+- No direction to the edges.
+- think of a highway system, you can drive both ways on the highway.
+-

+## Directed Graph

+- useful for modeling relationships where the direction matters.
+  - traffic flow
+  - Twitter

+## Weighted Graph

+- You can have information about the edges.
+- Useful for modeling things like roads, where you might want to know the distance between two cities.
+- used a lot for calculating optimal paths.

+## Cyclic Graph

+- when you can get back to the same node you started at.
+- common in weighted graphs.

-### Terminology
+# Terminology

-- Vertex - a node
+- Vertex: a node
-- Edge - connection between nodes
+- Edge: connection between nodes
-- Weighted/Unweighted - values assigned to distances between vertices
+- Weighted/Unweighted: values assigned to distances between vertices
-- Directed/Undirected - directions assigned to distances between vertices
+- Directed/Undirected: directions assigned to distances between vertices

 ![direction](https://sites.google.com/a/cs.christuniversity.in/discrete-mathematics-lectures/_/rsrc/1409480658489/graphs/directed-and-undirected-graph/dir.png)